Table of Contents

 Edit /etc/systemd/system/mariadb.service and change ProtectHome to be false (ProtectHome=false).
 Save the file, then:

-sudo systemd daemon-reload # refresh the systemd services so it sees your override file
+sudo systemctl daemon-reload # refresh the systemd services so it sees your override file sudo systemctl start mysql # and it should finally start

 SSH Tunnel to Database